espressif/esptool/README.md

 Each byte in the payload is XOR'ed together, as well as the magic number `0xEF`.
 The result is stored as a zero-padded byte in the 32-bit checksum field in the header.

-## Flash image format
+## Firmware image format
-The flash file consists of a header, a variable number of data segments and a footer.
+The firmware file consists of a header, a variable number of data segments and a footer.
 Multi-byte fields are little-endian.

 ### File header